-AT&T announces a trio of new Windows Phone 7.5 Mango smartphones, updates for existing devicesAlex Wagner - Senior News Editor
+AT&T announces a trio of new Windows Phone 7.5 Mango smartphones, updates for existing devicesAlex Wagner - Editorial Director of News and Content

 Feeling a bit of a Windows Phone 7 deficiency, AT&T users?
 That will change later this year when three new Windows Phone 7.5 Mango handsets make their way to your carrier.
 AT&T just announced that it will be releasing a trio of Mango-powered handsets, two from Samsung and one from HTC, in Q4 of this year:

 - Samsung Focus S: The successor to the original Focus, the Focus S packs a 4.3-inch Super AMOLED Plus display, 1.4GHz processor, 8-megapixel camera, 1.3-megapixel front-facing shooter, "4G-capable speeds," and a body that measures 8.55mm thick.
 Expect the Focus S to land sometime this fall.

 - HTC Titan: We first saw the Titan unveiled by HTC at a European event earlier this month.
 Now it's been confirmed that the device is headed to AT&T with a 4.7-inch screen, 1.5GHz processor, 8-megapixel camera with dual LED flash, and a 1.3-megapixel front-facing camera.

 - Samsung Focus Flash: Another Focus followup, the Focus Flash is designed to be easy on the wallet with a 3.7-inch Super AMOLED display, 1.4GHz processor, 5-megapixel camera, and front-facing camera.